Lillyliv7/day-tracker/README.md

+# IMPORTANT!
+This project is a work in progress and it is highly reccomended to not expose this to the open internet until proper safety features are implemented!

-This is a lightweight selfhosted (WIP) day tracker.
+This is a lightweight selfhosted day tracker.
 It lets you track how each day was for you throughout the year was and add a note to each one.

 Current features:
 Account Creation: ✅